Selecting the Right Facilitator is Crucial to Program Success

-You've settled on the leadership program that will be right for your leaders.
+You've chosen the leadership program that will be right for your leaders and your organization.
 Congratulations!
-Now it's on to the next steps, ensuring that you add to the success of your program with a great facilitator.
+Now it's on to the next steps, ensuring that you add to the success of your programs with a great facilitator.

-In one of our facilitator training workshops, we ask the participants to share what they believe makes a great facilitator and once we develop the list, we reiterate that nobody is all of these all of the time.
+In our open-enrollment programs for The Leadership Challenge Facilitator Training, we ask the participants to share what they believe makes a great facilitator and once we develop the list, we reiterate that nobody is all of these all of the time.
 The key is to bring your authentic self to the room and use the skills needed based on the unique needs of the group.

 - Open to and encouraging of discussion